This guide is relevant to officials of Commonwealth entities with responsibility for assisting accountable authorities in preparing corporate plans.

-- release of the information would cause competitive detriment to an entity
+- release of the information would cause competitive detriment to an entity;

 - the information is not and should not be in the public domain as it could prejudice the national interest; or

-- the information is not required to be disclosed under another law of the Commonwealth, a state or a territory requires information not to be disclosed.
+- another law of the Commonwealth, a state or a territory requires information not to be disclosed.

-- The existing practice of GBEs of preparing and publishing a statement of corporate intent in place of a full corporate plan, in the interest of not disclosing commercially sensitive information, will remain a valid approach for GBEs under subsection 16E(4) of the PGPA Rule.
+- The existing practice of GBEs of preparing and publishing a statement of corporate intent in place of a full corporate plan, in the interest of not disclosing commercially sensitive information, remains a valid approach for GBEs under subsection 16E(4) of the PGPA Rule.
 For more information on statements of corporate intent, see https://www.finance.gov.au/publications/resource-management-guides-rmgs….

 Intelligence, security and listed law enforcement agencies

-paragraph 105D(3)(a) of the PGPA Act, the Minister for Finance may, by written instrument, modify requirements of the Act for an intelligence, security or listed law enforcement agency in relation to preparing and publishing a corporate plan under section 35 of the PGPA Act.
+- Intelligence, security and listed law enforcement agencies covered by the PGPA Act may seek an exemption from the corporate planning requirements.
+The Minister for Finance may, by written instrument, modify requirements of the Act for an intelligence, security or listed law enforcement agency in relation to preparing and publishing a corporate plan under section 35 of the PGPA Act.
 The responsible Minister needs to write to the Minister for Finance seeking such a modification.

 - A corporate plan can be varied during a reporting period if an accountable authority considers it appropriate.